rsnemmen/Fermi-LAT-tutorial/prepare.md

 - Date range (MET): 441763203, 457401604.
 LAT uses a very special time unit called the [Mission Elapsed Time (MET)](https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/Time_in_ScienceTools.html) which is the number of seconds since midnight at the beginning of January 1, 2001, in the UTC system.
 The range given here corresponds to the first semester of 2015.
 - Energy range (MeV): 100, 300000.
 This is the normal energy range used in LAT analysis.

 Once you made your choices for selecting the photons, normally you would go to go to the NASA FSSC server website, input the selection criteria and download the files.
-However, in order to save time and bandwidth, all the necessary files have already been downloaded and are available in the folder `LAT_day01`.
+However, in order to save time and bandwidth, all the necessary files have already been downloaded and are available in the folder `LAT_day01` in the VM.

 ## Data files available in the VM